 If speed is your goal, the Saucony Peregrine 8 won Gear Patrol’s 2018 “Best for Speed” award.
 It has a top sole designed to maximize energy return and provide a lasting, cushioned run.
 Its lightweight design weighs in at just 10 oz.

-The 4mm heel-to-toe offset helps your feet to do more work without relying on Peregrine 8’s cushioning and stability features, though it has plenty of those, too.
+The 4mm heel-to-toe offset helps your feet do more work without relying on Peregrine 8’s cushioning and stability features (though it has plenty of those, too).
 EVERUN cushioning is responsive for smooth landings and strong takeoffs.

-- The rubber sole provides traction and abrasion resistance.
+- Rubber sole and aggressive lugs provide traction and abrasion resistance.